rskelly/canvecj/README.md

 	# Aboriginal lands
 	1690009 public canvec_aboriginal canvec_aboriginal.sql true

-160009 -- the code for "Aboriginal Lands" public -- the default schema for postgresql tables. canvec_aboriginal -- the name of the PostGIS table. canvec_aboriginal.sql -- the name of the output file. true -- the value for compression (any other value means false).
+- 160009 -- the code for "Aboriginal Lands"
+- public -- the default schema for postgresql tables.
+- canvec_aboriginal -- the name of the PostGIS table.
+- canvec_aboriginal.sql -- the name of the output file.
+- true -- the value for compression (any other value means false).
 If true is entered, the sql file will be gzipped on the fly into a file called [sqlfile].gz.

 Blank lines and those beginning with # are ignored.

+This program is dependent on slf4j.

 * http://geogratis.cgdi.gc.ca/geogratis/en/product/search.do?id=5460AA9D-54CD-8349-C95E-1A4D03172FDF